nicholalexander/that_aboutness/_posts/2017-10-23-Remember-Your-Fears.md

 categories:
 author: nichol
 tags: fear technology capitalisim atomic
+blurb: "A throwback to a list of fears from a long time ago from the gold old The Aboutness.
+I miss that old aboutness."
 ---

 On July 9, 2011, I made a list of things I was afraid of at the time.
 They included but were not limited to: